 Some of the better ski jackets offer some extra features that can come in handy and some are necessities in my book.
 One feature you may find on jackets are “pit zips”, these are a necessity in my book.
 When unzipped they allow plenty of air flow under your arms when you start getting warm.
-They allow you to regulate your temperature you your liking.
+They allow you to regulate your temperature to your liking.

 Some jackets have special ski pass pocket, now that most ski mountains give you card instead of the clip on paper pass, this can come in handy on the lift line.